-Basis of presentation - The consolidated financial statements include the accounts of Hillenbrand and its subsidiaries, including Coperion Capital GmbH ("Coperion"), which was acquired in December 2012.
-The acquisition of Coperion included a few small subsidiaries where Coperion's ownership percentage was less than 100%.
+Basis of presentation - The accompanying consolidated financial statements include the accounts of Hillenbrand and its subsidiaries.
+They also include two minor subsidiaries where the Company's ownership percentage is less than 100%.
 The portion of the business that is not owned by the Company is presented as noncontrolling interests within equity in the balance sheets.
 Income attributable to the noncontrolling interests is separately reported within the statements of income.
 All significant intercompany accounts and transactions have been eliminated.
-Certain prior period amounts have been reclassified to conform to the 2014 presentation.
+Certain prior period amounts have been reclassified to conform to the 2015 presentation.